 Together, these recreational services ensured that youth at the YDCs partake in physical activity and are provided with pro-social recreation, sports and leisure activities that promote improved overall health and social functioning.
-Our students also competed in 1 kickball tournament and 1 volleyball tournament.
 These programs are designed to teach our youth how to compete and play as a team and build character through positive role models and coaching.

 Unfortunately, the COVID-19 pandemic required the implementation of social distancing and other measures to prevent the spread of the virus.
-This led to the cancellation of planned recreational events, including step shows, Camp Willow Run, and additional basketball and volleyball tournaments.
+This led to the cancellation of planned recreational events, including step shows, Camp Willow Run, and basketball and volleyball tournaments.
 As restrictions related to the virus are permitted to be eased, recreational special events will resume.
 All students continue to have access to daily large muscle exercise and physical activity, conducted consistent with social distancing principles.
+Facility Fun Days were implemented to offset the loss of social activity due to the pandemic.